 - Practice professional nursing behaviors, within the ethical-legal practice boundaries of the LPN, incorporating personal responsibility and accountability for continued competence. - 2.
 Participate in providing evidence-based nursing care, from an established plan of care, based on biophysical, psychosocial and cultural needs of clients in various stages of growth and development while assisting them to attain their highest level of wellness. - 3.
 Participate in the nursing process to provide individualized, safe and effective nursing care in a structured setting under supervision. - 4.
 Reinforce and/or implement the teaching plan developed and delegated by the registered nurse to promote the health of individuals, incorporating teaching and learning principles. - 5.
 Utilize informatics to access, manage and communicate client information. - 6.
 Participate in evaluating the concepts of the holistic individual and client response in the promotion of health, wellness, illness, quality of life and the achievement of potential. - 7.
 Participate in Quality Improvement (QI) by identifying hazards and errors and by suggesting, to the registered nurse, changes to improve the client care process. - 8.
 Participate in collaboration with interdisciplinary healthcare team, as assigned by the registered nurse, to support positive individual and organizational outcomes in a safe and cost-effective manner. - 9.
 Demonstrate caring behaviors in implementing culturally competent, client-centered nursing care to diverse clients across the life span. - 10.
-Take and pass the NCLEX-PN exam.
+Take and pass the NCLEX-PN exam. - 11.
+Complete the practical nursing program within 150% of the program length. - 12.
+Be employed in nursing within one year of graduation.

-N. Associate Degree Nursing Program Learning Outcomes
+M. Associate Degree Nursing Program Learning Outcomes